-Here are some key takeaways from The Art of War that you can apply in your personal life, work, and your quest for self-improvement.
+Here are some key takeaways from The Art of War that you can apply in your personal life, work, and a quest for self-improvement.

 “Attack is the secret of defense; defense is the planning of an attack.”

 Web designers and developers are easily replaceable.
-Every day there are thousands of new people entering the industry, some are self-taught and some trained in schools.
-The competition is growing bigger and the only way to ensure success is to constantly build up your arsenal of skills.
-Never stop learning.
+Every day there are thousands of new people entering the industry, some are self-taught, and some trained in schools.
+The competition is growing bigger, and the only way to ensure success is to constantly build up your arsenal of skills.

 “He will win who knows when to fight and when not to fight.”